 After that, I continued exploring, encountering dolphins three times!
 While I had expected to see an orca since there was information stating that it was seen considerably this season, I had yet to see one and it seemed that they were not in this area of the sea this day.

-I want to see more!
-Sea creatures you can encounter on a cruise tour
+Other sea creatures you can encounter on a Hokkaido whale watching tour

 On this tour I was able to see the minke whale and Dall's porpoise, but the creatures able to be seen on the tour are not limited to this one.
 Here is an overview of the creatures you may see in the Shiretoko - Rausu sea depending on your luck and the season.